raspberrypilearning/comic-character/en/step_2.md

 --- /collapse ---

 JavaScript can be used to change HTML elements.
-You want to update the current year and show the using the `<span>` element you created earlier.
+You want to update the current year and show it using the `<span>` element you created earlier.

 To access the `<span>` element, you will use the Document Object Model which represents your webpage.